bfidatadigipres/STORA/README.md

 ### Supporting crontab actions

 The scripts are launched from /etc/crontab.
-If not operating then they launch continually throughout the day with the use of Flock locks.
+The restart scripts launch each minute to check if a script is running.
+If not it will restart it with the use of Flock locks.
 Locks prevent the scripts from running multiple versions at once and overburdening the server.
 The crontab calls the scripts via Linux Flock lock files (called from /usr/bin/flock shown below).
 These are manually created in the /var/run folder and should be created by the username listed in the crontab.
 It is common for the lock files to disappear when a server is rebooted, etc so the flock_rebuild script manages the recreation of Flock files if missing.
 Crontab entries for recordings scripts and supporting STORA scripts:

 ##### STORA RESTART CHECKS, EVERY MINUTE AND RESTART IF SCRIPT NOT RUNNING
     *     *     *    *    *       username      /usr/bin/flock -w 0 --verbose /var/run/restart_bbcone.lock  ${CODE}restart/script_restart.sh 'bbconehd'